Workforce Initiatives

 The Aotearoa New Zealand Tāwhia te Mana Research Fellowships are a major investment in our research workforce.
 They will better support our exceptional researchers at various stages in their research careers, building cohorts of talented future research leaders.

-The new fellowships are designed to address issues raised by the sector, including career stability, collaboration, mobility, and better representation in the workforce.
+The fellowships are designed to address issues raised by the sector, including career stability, collaboration, mobility, and better representation in the workforce.
 Key features include:

 - more and higher value awards